-Harms of screening: overdiagnosis
+Harms of Screening: Overdiagnosis

-A second important harm of screening is overdiagnosis: the diagnosis of breast cancers with mammography that, if they had been left undetected, would not have caused symptoms before the woman died of other causes.
-Such patients would endure the toxicity associated with treatment of breast cancer (surgery, radiation, hormonal therapy, and chemotherapy), without receiving any benefit of reduced symptoms or longer life from treating the cancer.
+A second important harm of screening is overdiagnosis: the diagnosis of breast cancers with mammography that, if they had been left undetected, would not have caused symptoms before the woman died of other causes. ^{90,91} Such patients would endure the toxicity associated with treatment of breast cancer (surgery, radiation, hormonal therapy, and chemotherapy), without receiving any benefit of reduced symptoms or longer life from treating the cancer.
 It is currently impossible to know whether any particular patient whose cancer is detected by mammography is or is not at risk of the cancer being "overdiagnosed," and the true magnitude of overdiagnosis for breast cancer is unclear and controversial.
-The most common estimates range from 10% to 30% of cancer diagnoses, although estimates range from as low as 0% to as high as 54%.
-This is an area of active research and debate.
+The most common estimates range from 10% to 30% of cancer diagnoses, although estimates range from as low as 0% to as high as 54%. ^{7,91-100} This is an area of active research and debate.

-Harms of screening: radiation exposure
+Harms of Screening: Radiation Exposure

 Ionizing radiation, like that used in mammography, can damage DNA leading to mutations that increase the risk for the development of cancer.
-Evidence from those exposed to radiation from the atomic bomb explosions in Japan and from those exposed to radiation therapy as part of treatment for Hodgkin's disease demonstrate that radiation exposure increases the risk for breast cancer. $^{99\text{-}104}$ The risk is greatest for younger women and is thought to be minimal for post-menopausal women.
+Evidence from those exposed to radiation from the atomic bomb explosions in Japan and from those exposed to radiation therapy as part of treatment for Hodgkin's disease demonstrates that radiation exposure increases the risk for breast cancer.
+101- The risk is greatest for younger women and is thought to be minimal for post-menopausal women.
 The radiation dose from mammography is relatively small.
 The dose from 20 mammograms is equivalent to about 3 years of environmental exposure to radiation; the dose from one CT scan is equivalent to about 800 mammograms.
-99-104 There is no direct evidence demonstrating an increase in breast cancer due to mammography.
+There is no direct evidence demonstrating an increase in breast cancer due to mammography.
 One recent modeling study by Yaffe and colleagues estimated that among 100,000 women screened with mammography every year from ages 40 to 55 years and then every two years until age 75 (20 mammograms), the radiation would cause 86 new breast cancer diagnoses and 11 deaths from breast cancer.
+Thus for every 1000 women screened 20 times between the ages of 40 and 75 years, the radiation from mammography will cause 0.9 additional breast cancers and 0.1 additional deaths from breast cancer.

-104 The average dose of radiation from mammography has declined with the transition to digital mammography.
+The average dose of radiation from mammography has declined with the transition to digital mammography.
 In the DMIST trial, the average radiation dose was 4.7 mGy with film mammography and 3.7 mGy with digital mammography.
-105 The Yaffe model 104 assumed that the dose per mammogram was 3.7 mGy based on the DMIST findings.
-105 Other models using different inputs and assumptions have estimated higher rates of radiation-induced breast cancer and death from mammography.
-106
+The Yaffe model assumed that the dose per mammogram was 3.7 mGy based on the DMIST findings.
+Other models using different inputs and assumptions have estimated higher rates of radiation-induced breast cancer and death from mammography.
+108

-1.5 Mammographic breast density (BD)
+1.5 Mammographic Breast Density